 Huntsville is a very small city located in the state of Arkansas.
 With a population of 2,378 people and four constituent neighborhoods, Huntsville is the 119th largest community in Arkansas.

-When you are in Huntsville, you'll notice that it is more blue-collar than most other communities in America.
-40.00% of Huntsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Huntsville is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Huntsville who work in office and administrative support (13.17%), sales jobs (10.31%), and maintenance occupations (9.57%).
+Huntsville is a blue-collar town, with 40.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Huntsville is a city of production and manufacturing workers, service providers, and sales and office workers.
+There are especially a lot of people living in Huntsville who work in sales jobs (12.01%), office and administrative support (10.48%), and maintenance occupations (6.83%).

-Huntsville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Huntsville doesn't have a public transportation system that people use for their commute.

-The per capita income in Huntsville in 2010 was $16,086, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
-This equates to an annual income of $64,344 for a family of four.
+The per capita income in Huntsville in 2010 was $15,405, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
+This equates to an annual income of $61,620 for a family of four.
+Huntsville also has one of the higher rates of people living in poverty in the nation, with 31.42% of its population below the federal poverty line.

+Huntsville is a somewhat ethnically-diverse city.
 The people who call Huntsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huntsville residents report their race to be White, followed by Asian.
 Huntsville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.61% of the city’s residents.
-Important ancestries of people in Huntsville include English, German, Dutch, and Dutch West Indian.
+People of Hispanic or Latino origin account for 12.99% of the city’s residents.
+Important ancestries of people in Huntsville include German, English, Dutch, and Dutch West Indian.

 The most common language spoken in Huntsville is English.
 Other important languages spoken here include Spanish and German.